mapzen/documentation/docs/overview/rate-limits.md

 - The maximum number of locations is 50 for any type of matrix.
 - The maximum straight-line distance between two locations is 200 kilometers.

-_Note: This service currently offers only a free tier with these limits.
+_Note: This service currently offers only free access with these limits.
 Mapzen is working on updating this service to allow increased usage._

 ### Mapzen Optimized Route